OperationSpark/first-website/README.md

     <img src="https://raw.githubusercontent.com/OperationSpark/first-website/master/img/copy-repo-url.png">

-###Creating a New Cloud9 Workspace For Your Site

     Nice, you've copied the required URL to clone your repository into Cloud9, which is what we're gonna do next.

-1. If you do not have Cloud9 open, open it now in a new browser tab and from your Cloud9 Dashboard.
+2. If you do not have Cloud9 open, open it now in a new browser tab and from your Cloud9 Dashboard.

-2. We need to create a new Cloud9 workspace for our website project.
+3. We need to create a new Cloud9 workspace for our website project.
 Cloud9's interface has recently changed, so if you're using the new interface, you'll find the add-new-workspace button in the upper-right-side of the screen, like so:

     <img src="https://raw.githubusercontent.com/OperationSpark/using-c9/master/img/c9-new-dashboard-create-new-button.png">